calugj/authentication-cps/src/report/authentication.typ

 Both the IoT device and the server share the same key $t$.

-Now we try to authenticate IoT device number 3:
+Now, we try to authenticate IoT device number 3:

 ```console
 1) [IoT]        ID: 0           Auth: true      Key: 218, 176, 75, 154, 14, 24, 230, 239, 41, 49, 38, 2, 92, 150, 119, 21